Love Aaj Kal Porshu: Critical reception

-The Times of India gave the film 3.5/5 calling it "a whiff of fresh air".
+Shamayita Chakraborty of The Times of India gave the film 3.5/5 calling it "a whiff of fresh air".
 Raving about the movie, the review said: "It brings in an unusual flavour in Bengali cinema.
 It thrills you, makes your heart melt in love and most importantly, engages you with its tight script — a perfect concoction for this season of love without being melodramatic."
+A critic from The Indian Express Bangla rated the film 3/5 stars and wrote "The film loses its appeal and focus from all the genres owing to the weak screenplay.
+The less focused backstory makes the film lose its reliability."
+She praised Madhumita's acting but bemoaned not well stringed story.